kyma-project/website/content/blog-posts/2019-09-06-release-notes-1.5/index.md

 ### Troubleshooting guides for the Application Connector

 We have provided a set of [troubleshooting guides](https://kyma-project.io/docs/1.5/components/application-connector/#troubleshooting-troubleshooting) that will help you to resolve the most common issues you may encounter when interacting with such components as the Application Gateway, Application Registry, and Connector Service.

-## Kubernetes version compatibility

-In the 1.5 release, we made sure that Kyma is compatible with Kubernetes 1.15.
-Nevertheless, it is not supported by automated testing pipelines.
-The reason is that our testing pipelines currently test Kyma on GKE and AKS, and these managed Kubernetes offerings do not support Kubernetes 1.14 and 1.15.
-That is why, we keep our automated testing consistent with Kubernetes 1.13 for now, including testing on Minikube.
-Still, we performed manual tests that confirmed Kyma also works on Kubernetes 1.15.

 ## Service Management